 - Do links go from thematically matching pages into this subpage?

 - Do you need to deal with the topic (keyword) more intensively?
 For example, regarding the length of text or the quality of questions answered in the article.

 - Should you link the topic (keyword) on your own website more?

 - Do other domains link to this subpage?

 Step by step you can optimize the most important subpages and increase their visibility in Google & Co.

-To conduct a successful keyword search, you need tools that give you keywords with their monthly search volume.
-And you need a way to structure the found keywords.
+To conduct successful keyword research, you need tools that provide keywords and their monthly search volume.
+And you need a way to structure those keywords.

 Which tools do you prefer to use for your keyword research, and why?

 Do you have questions about keyword research or the article?
 Feel free to use the comment function.
-You want to be informed about new blog posts on SEO and Online Marketing?
+You want to be kept up to date on new SEO and online marketing blog posts?
 Then follow us on Twitter, Facebook , or subscribe to our newsletter.